SamKouteili/faust-ondemand-exploration/README.md

 Note that the boolean multiplication is still necessary for $P_1$, as ondemand does not upsample values to 0.
 Having said this, now we have a program that is still effectively as efficient as we would like it to be, while properly simulating the switch operator, as $P_2$ will not be initialized until $t > T$.

 In a sense, the ondemand operator can be interpreted, or rather applied, as a sort of **switch** operator, supposing the clock stream is configured in such a way.
 Having said this, ondemand acts as more of a pause than a full stop, and does not perform any linear interpolation.

-### Does Faust operate in discreet or continuous time?